Tonewoods

 Cocobolo

-Stronger, denser and heavier than it’s close cousin Brazilian Rosewood, Cocobolo is a gorgeous wood, though it can be difficult to work with.
-Having relatively straight grain with colors ranging from yellow-orange to reddish-brown, this Central American Rosewood has a reputation for being both notoriously allergenic and cantankerous to glue.
-That said, it makes stunning looking guitars!
+Stronger, stiffer, denser and significantly heavier than it’s close cousin Brazilian Rosewood, Cocobolo is a gorgeous wood that can contribute to outstanding acoustic guitars.
+Typical trees grow to heights of 60 feet and have trunk diameters of 24 inches, though some exceptions have been as tall as 80 feet and as wide as 3 feet.
+Having relatively straight grain with colors ranging from yellow-orange to reddish-brown, this Central American Rosewood has a well-earned reputation for being difficult to work with; it is both notoriously allergenic and, being very "waxy", can be cantankerous to glue.
+That said, it that very waxiness that allows for very smooth machining and polishing.
+Cocobolo can make for stunning looking and sounding instruments!

 • Classification: Other Hardwoods